AlexiaDelorme/project-spacex/testing/TESTING.md

 2. Footer

 **Test scenario:**
+- [x] Confirm that the footer is composed of 3 cards: Address, Subscription, Links.
+- [x] Confirm that you can subscribe to SpaceX newsletter (after confirmation through Mailchimp).
+- [x] Confirm that, when clicked, each link (Trips, Scientists, FAQs) returns to the corresponding page.
-- [x] Confirm that the icons in the footer display correctly in the following order: Facebook, Instagram, Youtube, Pinterest and Twitter.
+- [x] Confirm that the icons in the footer display correctly in the following order: Facebook, Twitter, LinkedIn, YouTube.
-- [x] Hover over each icons and confirm that their colours change to the social media "referenced" colour.
-Example: Facebook icon should turn dark blue, Youtube icon should turn red...
+- [x] Hover over each icons and confirm that their colour gets slightly highlighted.
 - [x] Click on each social media icon, it should take the user to the corresponding social media page, opening in a new tab.
-It takes the user to the home page of each social media as this is a mock project - no account was created.
+(It takes the user to the home page of each social media as this is a mock project - no account was created).

 **Test result:** Successful :white_check_mark: